MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

 Player uses the Puzzle, based on various factors.
 If the Puzzle has any requirements, Alter Ego will check each one to see if it is met.
 If all requirements are met, the Puzzle will be made accessible, and the Player will attempt to solve it.
-If all requirements are not met, the Player will receive the Puzzle's [[requirements not met description|Data-Structure:-Puzzle#requirements-not-met]], and Alter Ego will narrate " `[Player displayName]` attempts to use the `[PUZZLE NAME]`, but struggles." in the Puzzle's Room channel.
+If all requirements are not met, the Player will receive the Puzzle's [requirements not met description](puzzle.md#requirements-not-met), and Alter Ego will narrate " `[Player displayName]` attempts to use the `[PUZZLE NAME]`, but struggles." in the Puzzle's Room channel.
 If the Puzzle has no requirements not met description, Alter Ego will act as if the Puzzle doesn't exist if the Player tries to use it.